crayonz420/covid19-datascraper/README.md

     covidDeathsPath: ""                          // JS Path of number of COVID-19 deaths });
 ```
-Execute the application using Node.js:
+Execute the application using Node.js, then navigate to [localhost:8080](http://localhost:8080/):
 ```
 > node app.js
+Listening on port 8080
 ```